-Financial assets classified as loans and receivables and held to maturity are measured at amortized cost using the effective interest rate method (EIR), less impairment.
-Amortized cost is calculated by taking into account discounts or premiums on acquisition and fees or costs that are an integral part of the EIR.
+Financial assets classified as loans and receivables and held to maturity are measured at amortized cost using the effective interest rate (EIR) method, less impairment.
+Amortized cost is calculated by taking into account discounts or premiums on acquisition and fees or costs that are an integral part of the EIR method.
 The EIR amortization is included in the consolidated statements of operations.
 The Company classifies accounts receivable as loans and receivables.
-The Company did not have any held to maturity investments during the years ended March 31, 2016 and 2015.
+The Company did not have any held to maturity investments during the years ended March 31, 2017 and 2016.